What made you want to submit this poem to our Polyphonic feature?

 In what way do you see your visual response as “Polyphonic?”

-Artist Anya Ermak: Was a little mysterious as to “What is exactly happening here in this poem?”
+Artist Anya Ermak: It was a little mysterious as to “What is exactly happening here in this poem?”

 What surprises you in the artist’s response to your poem?